nomeata/haskell-for-readers/haskell-for-readers.md

 ```
 This function iterates until a user-specified function tells it to stop.
 This might be useful for some iterative approximation algorithm, where we stop once the difference between subsequent approximations is smaller than some epsilon.

-Note that this is a form of dependency injection: The caller of `fixBy` passes the dependency “stopping function” along.
+Note that this is a form of dependency injection: The caller of `fixBy` passes along the dependency “stopping function”.
 In general, this can be of course much more complex, e.g. a storage backend.

-It is clearly more general than the other, as we can implement `fixEq` using `fixBy`, by specifying `p` to be equality:
+The function `fixBy` is clearly more general than `fixEq`, as we can implement `fixEq` using `fixBy`, by specifying `p` to be equality:
 ```{.haskell .slide}
 fixEq :: Eq a => (a -> a) -> a -> a
 fixEq = fixBy (==)
 ```
-So whenever a parameter to a polymorphic function is, for the given concrete type, the same, on can use type classes and overloading to make this parameter selection implicit.
+So whenever a parameter to a polymorphic function is, for the given concrete type, the same, one can use type classes and overloading to make this parameter selection implicit.

 Note that just because one *can* do that, one does not have to.
-Often explicit arguments are easier to understand and maintain and more flexible (e.g. if you want different arguments at the same types).
-I consider this use of type classes less relevant than the other uses presented here.
+Often explicit arguments are easier to understand and maintain and more flexible (e.g. if you might want different argument that have the same types).
+I consider this application of type classes less relevant than the other application presented here.

 Polymorphism over types with structure
 --------------------------------------